Case Study: How a Healthcare Business Was Able to Eliminate MCA Debt

 3. They don’t care about the business’s bankruptcy filing, and they plan to pursue the owner under the personal guarantee clause.

-SOLUTION: $1.25 Million in Restructured Debt, a Show Cause Motion & an Educated, Truthful Interpretation of MCA Contracts
+Solution: $1.25 Million in Restructured Debt, a Show Cause Motion & an Educated, Truthful Interpretation of MCA Contracts

 Our client’s MCA lender didn’t back off with their lawsuit until told we’d file a "show cause" motion.
 When granted this compel an officer of the MCA company to come to Texas and tell the judge in person why that officer and the MCA company should not be held in contempt of court.
 Failing to show up for a show cause hearing can result in being arrested by a U.S. Marshal and being brought before the court in handcuffs.